M-29/Java-Programing/Java/Multithreading.md

 #### MultiTasking
 Executing several task simultaneously is known as multitasking.<br>
 Types of multitasking<br>
-a) Process based multitasking : Executing several task simultaneously where each task is a seperate independent program eg Typing a java program, Downloading a file, Listening a music are eg of process based multi tasking because each task is seperate independent process. <br>
+a) Process based multitasking : Executing several task simultaneously where each task is a seperate independent program.
+It is best suite for OS level.<br>
-- It is best suite for OS level <br>
+eg Typing a java program, Downloading a file, Listening a music are eg of process based multi tasking because each task is seperate independent process. <br>
 b) Thread based multitasking <br>
 Executing several task simultaneously where each task is a seperate independent part of a same program this type of multitasking is called thread based multitasking Each independent part is called thread<br>
 -It is best suite for programatic level<br>